Syllable weight: Basic definition

 The first syllable of the first word (arma) is heavy ("long by position") because it contains a short vowel (the A) followed by more than one consonant (R and then M)—and if not for the consonants coming after it, it would be light.
 The second syllable is light because it contains a short vowel (an A) followed immediately by only one consonant (the V).
 The next syllable is light for the same reason.
 The next syllable, the second syllable of the word virumque, is heavy ("long by position") because it contains a short vowel followed by more than one consonant (the M and then the Q).

 But, for example, the first syllable of the word Troiae is heavy ("long by nature") because it contains a diphthong, regardless of the sounds coming after it.
-Likewise, the fifth syllable of the second line (the first of the word fato) is heavy ("long by nature") because it contains a long vowel, and it will be heavy no matter what sounds come after.
-(The word "Italiam" is a special case, in that poets treat it as having a long-by-nature first syllable which it actually has not, in order to make it fit somehow.)
+Likewise, the fifth syllable of the second line (the first of the word fātō) is heavy ("long by nature") because it contains a long vowel, and it will be heavy no matter what sounds come after.
+(The word "Ītaliam" is a special case, in that poets treat it as having a long-by-nature first syllable which it actually has not, in order to make it fit somehow.)

 Terming a syllable "long by position" is equivalent to noting that the syllable ends with a consonant (a closed syllable), because Latin and Greek speakers in the classical era pronounced a consonant as part of a preceding syllable only when it was followed by other consonants, due to the rules of Greek and Latin syllabification.
 In a consonant cluster, one consonant ends the preceding syllable and the rest start the following syllable.
 For example, Latin syllabifies volat as vo-lat but dignus as dig-nus and monstrum as mon-strum.